-Heading to the top of the tallest hill?
+Are you heading to the top of the tallest hill?
 Or exploring that path your friend recommended?
-It’s always fun to be with nature no matter where you want to explore.
+It’s always fun to be with nature, no matter where you want to explore.
 Depending on the level of adventure, the needs during a hike are varied.
-We list some of the things you should carry to ease your journey on regular days or even when things go out of normal.
+We list some things you should carry to ease your journey on regular days or even when things go out of routine.

-The classic way of hiking with a map and compass pair is still the favorite.
+My favorite is still the traditional way of hiking with a map and compass pair.
 Smartphones these days have miraculous apps that can show your position and help you navigate easily.
 However, think about network coverage, charging problems, and phone malfunctions.
-Even if you are taking your usual way, keep one in hand as the old route may have been blocked or you might want to explore a little extra.
+Even if you are taking your usual way, keep one in hand as the old route may have been blocked, or you might want to explore a little extra.

 Food and Water:

 1 = 1 kg.
-This often becomes an excuse to carry less water, the mistake most hikers make.
-Climbing up and down trails makes you perspire well, and proper hydration cannot be forsaken in these conditions.
+This often becomes an excuse to carry less water, a mistake most hikers make.
+However, climbing up and down trails makes you sweat well, and proper hydration cannot be forsaken in these conditions.
 Carry a bottle large enough to keep you turgid.
 Camel bags are also a good option.
 If you want to use water sources on the way, make sure to use water purifiers and filters.

 How much food do you need to carry?
-This again is quite ambiguous a question.
-If you intend to eat local, all you need to carry is some energy bars for emergency situations.
+This, again, is quite ambiguous a question.
+If you intend to eat local, you only need some energy bars for emergencies.
 The taste of local food and interaction with people always feels good.
 However, on wild and abandoned trails, carry plenty of food to keep you going.

 If you plan to eat after getting hungry or drink only when thirsty, it might be too late for your body to recover.
-Carry a polythene bag to keep the wastes and dispose of them later.
+So instead, carry a polythene bag to keep the waste and dispose of them later.